 How to get an allotment

 Other allotment sites are provided by private landlords, including organisations like the Church of England.
 Hunt out your local allotment society and ask them if they know of any available plots or who manages the land which they use if it’s not owned by the local authority.
-You never know, you might be able to persuade the management committee (or landlord, if the site is not self-managed) into renting you a section of a plot as opposed to a full one – one way of getting the waiting lists down.

 If you have no luck with the local authority and established private landlords, then your next step might have to be a sideways one... look around your neighbourhood and see if you can spot any vacant land which would make a good allotment.
 Find out who owns the land and ask away, it might just be possible that you can use it for growing on.